Tenant complaints to the Housing Ombudsman Service

 HOS referrals to the regulator of social housing

-The Regulator will investigate complaints if either:
+The regulator will investigate a complaint if it:

 provides evidence or grounds to suspect systemic failure against one or more of the its standards

-it raises serious regulatory concerns, such as an immediate/potential risk to a tenant's or a number of tenants' health and safety, an allegation of mismanagement or fraud, or a significant risk to the reputation of the sector
+raises serious regulatory concerns, such as an immediate/potential risk to a tenant's or a number of tenants' health and safety, an allegation of mismanagement or fraud, or a significant risk to the reputation of the sector